matteoicardi/LifeInChrist/Confirmation/ResourcesforConfirmation.md

 - [The way of a Pilgrim](https://maryourhelp.org/e-books/catholic-books/The-Way-of-a-Pilgrim.pdf) · A short book about the "prayer of the heart" or "Jesus prayer".
 It is a great way to learn how to pray, very simple and very powerful.
 It has been written by an anonymous Russian pilgrim in the 19th century.

 ### Podcasts
 - [Bible in a Year](https://www.ascensionpress.com/bibleinayear) · Fr Mike Schmitz reads and comment the Bible in 365 short episodes.
 This is a great way to get to know the Bible.
-You can listen to it on Spotify, Apple Podcasts, Google Podcasts, Youtube, etc.
+You can listen to it on Spotify, Apple Podcasts, Google Podcasts, Youtube, etc. You can download the [Bible in a Year reading plan](https://bnspcatholic.org/wp-content/uploads/2021/01/the-official-365-day-reading-plan-for-the-bible-in-a-year.pdf) here.
 - [Catechism in a Year](https://www.ascensionpress.com/catechisminayear) · Fr Mike Schmitz reads and comment on the Catechism of the Catholic Church in a year.

 ### Theology of the Body - what does the Church really teach about our bodies, sex, love, etc.?